SnehaJoshi11/surfs_up/README.md

 ## Requirements

    - Temperature analysis for June and December from 2010 to 2017.
-   - Precipitation(Rainfall) analysis for June and December from 2010 to 2017.

 ## Resources